Paradise PD: Release

+Graphic novel

+On March 3, 2026, Kickstarter launched a fundraiser for a graphic novel of the Paradise PD/Farzar crossover and reached its goal of $20K in seven hours after the launch.
+The Graphic Novel will pick off right after the finale's cliffhanger.

 Reception

 On Rotten Tomatoes, the first season holds an approval rating of 40%, with an average rating of 5/10 and based on 5 reviews.
 In a negative review, The Daily Dots Audra Schroeder gave the series a rating of two-and-a-half stars out of five and criticized the series, describing it as "blunt-force humor without much emotional attachment."
 In a similarly unfavorable critique, Deciders Joel Keller recommended that viewers skip the series: "If it were just a little bit funnier, we'd recommend it.
 But it's just not worth sitting through the many unfunny, dirty gags to get to the good stuff."
-In a more favorable assessment, Konbinis Florian Ques praised the series: "The most thrilling aspect of Paradise PD is its natural ability to slip in some real burns aimed at pop culture figures...The humor used to criticize them is very well-executed."
+In a more favorable assessment, Konbinis Florian Ques praised the series: "The most thrilling aspect of Paradise PD is its natural ability to slip in some real burns aimed at pop culture figures. ...
+The humor used to criticize them is very well-executed."